jeremy-data-ai/school_website/README.md

 The frontend uses Tailwind CSS for styling.
 The backend exposes a JSON API that the frontend consumes.

+The API now includes an additional `/api/time` endpoint that returns the current server time in ISO format.
+The frontend displays this value on load.

 ## Requirements
 - Node.js and npm (for the frontend)
 - Python 3.11 (for the backend)